Find Affordable College Courses

 92% Women

 Grand Canyon University comes in at #2 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Each year, around 103,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,401 per year, while in-state graduate students, on average, pay $10,621 per year.
-The teaching students with disabilities program at Grand Canyon University awarded 402 bachelor's degrees during the 2020-2021 school year.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 92% were women.
+The average in-state tuition for full-time undergraduates is $16,390 per year, while in-state graduate students, on average, pay $10,138 per year.
+During the most recent year for which we have data, 402 people received their bachelor's degree in teaching students with disabilities from Grand Canyon University.
+Of these students, 92% were women and 29% were members of underrepresented racial-ethnic groups.

 #3